lodahl/Libo_PlantUML/README.md

 ## Test

-This extension has been tested with LibreOffice 6.0 and 6.1 on Windows and Linux.
+This extension has been tested with LibreOffice 6.0, 6.1 and 6.2 on Windows and Linux.

 ## History

+* 08.04.2019: 122
+  * Upgrade plantuml.jar to 1.2019.4
+  * Now supporting Mindmaps with @startmindmap and @endmindmap as well as Work Breakdown Structure with @startwbs and @endwbs.
 * 04.11.2018: 121
   * Checking for cursor is in a textframe.
   * Supports other types than PlantUML e.g., @startsalt and @startdot